allaithsaad/gift_app_cPnale_version/README.md

 # c_panel
 this version of the system Design to control the customer and the vender versions .
             it website Desgin using flutter .

+## what the app can do ?
+- Order status tracking .
+- View the delivery site for orders.
+- Modify the status of requests .
+- Accepting products from stores .
+- Send notifications to stores.
+- Disable and activate access to the application for users and display their data.
+- Show the offers in the user application and control them.
+- control occasions and category in the user app with thire product.

+## packages used in this project
 ```yaml
                           badges: ^2.0.1
                           cached_network_image: ^3.1.0